frictionlessdata/frictionless-py/CONTRIBUTING.md

 You can test this documentation using [Goodread](https://github.com/roll/goodread-py).
 Goodread executes Python and Bash codeblocks in Markdown and writes the results back.
 Here is a quick example:

+> Run `goodread` against an article only if you consider the article to be a trusted source.It will execute codeblocks marked by the `goodread` property.

 ```bash
 goodread docs/guides/basic-examples.md --diff # get the diff
 goodread docs/guides/basic-examples.md --print # print the doc